 Look closely and you might even spot a pod of the region’s beloved orca whales frolicking in the Bay.

 From a more pragmatic point of view, the Seattle Waterfront Webcam serves as a good barometer (pun intended) of the weather in downtown Seattle.
-It is quite an impressive spectacle to see a storm front full of clouds, rain, and/or billowing fog blowing in over Puget Sound!
+It is quite an impressive spectacle to see a storm front full of clouds, rain, billowing fog, and/or even snow blowing in over Puget Sound!